min69u/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## I just wrote a book on reverse psychology.
+Do not read it!